arduino/docs-content/content/learn/05.communication/08.bluetooth/bluetooth.md

 **Unique Universal Identifier(UUIDs)**:

-To distinguish services and characteristics, Bluetooth LE relies on a unique identifier called a UUID (Unique Universal Identifier).
+To distinguish services and characteristics, Bluetooth® LE relies on a unique identifier called a UUID (Unique Universal Identifier).

 A UUID is a 128-bit value that serves as a universally unique name for a service or characteristic.
 It acts like a label or identifier that central devices use to identify and communicate with specific services and characteristics.

-UUIDs play a crucial role in Bluetooth LE communication because they ensure that central devices can accurately locate and interact with the desired data points on peripheral devices.
+UUIDs play a crucial role in Bluetooth® LE communication because they ensure that central devices can accurately locate and interact with the desired data points on peripheral devices.
 They eliminate ambiguity and allow for precise data retrieval and control.

-In practical terms, understanding services and characteristics is essential when designing or interacting with Bluetooth LE devices.
+In practical terms, understanding services and characteristics is essential when designing or interacting with Bluetooth® LE devices.
 Services provide a high-level organization of data, while characteristics represent the individual data points within those services.
 UUIDs act as the keys that enable central devices to access and utilize the data provided by peripheral devices.

-As you explore Bluetooth LE further, you'll encounter various predefined services and characteristics used in common applications.
-These standardized profiles simplify the development process, making it easier to create Bluetooth LE-based projects and applications.
+As you explore Bluetooth® LE further, you'll encounter various predefined services and characteristics used in common applications.
+These standardized profiles simplify the development process, making it easier to create Bluetooth® LE-based projects and applications.

 **Profiles**

-Bluetooth LE profiles are predefined sets of services and characteristics that standardize how Bluetooth LE devices interact with each other.
-These profiles define the behavior and capabilities of Bluetooth LE devices, making it easier for different devices to communicate seamlessly.
-Let's delve into Bluetooth LE profiles:
+Bluetooth® LE profiles are predefined sets of services and characteristics that standardize how Bluetooth® LE devices interact with each other.
+These profiles define the behavior and capabilities of Bluetooth® LE devices, making it easier for different devices to communicate seamlessly.
+Let's delve into Bluetooth® LE profiles:

-**Defining Bluetooth LE Profiles**
+**Defining Bluetooth® LE Profiles**

-Bluetooth LE profiles serve as blueprints that specify how data should be organized and exchanged between devices in a standardized manner.
+Bluetooth® LE profiles serve as blueprints that specify how data should be organized and exchanged between devices in a standardized manner.
 They define the roles, services, and characteristics that devices can use to communicate effectively.

 Each profile is tailored to a specific use case or application, ensuring that devices of different manufacturers can work together seamlessly when using the same profile.

 **Common Standard Profiles**

-Bluetooth LE includes a range of standard profiles that simplify the development of Bluetooth LE applications.
+Bluetooth® LE includes a range of standard profiles that simplify the development of Bluetooth® LE applications.
 Some of the most well-known standard profiles include:

 - Battery Service: The Battery Service provides information about the battery level of a device.
 It typically includes a Battery Level characteristic that central devices can read to monitor the battery status of a peripheral device, such as a wireless headset or smartwatch.

 - Heart Rate Service: The Heart Rate Service is commonly used in fitness and health monitoring applications.
 It includes characteristics that provide real-time heart rate data, allowing central devices like smartphones or fitness trackers to monitor a user's heart rate during exercise.

-- Generic Access Profile (GAP): While not a service in itself, GAP defines the roles and procedures for device discovery and connection establishment in Bluetooth LE.
+- Generic Access Profile (GAP): While not a service in itself, GAP defines the roles and procedures for device discovery and connection establishment in Bluetooth® LE.
 It plays a vital role in enabling devices to find and connect to each other seamlessly.

-***You can read more about Bluetooth profiles [here](https://en.wikipedia.org/wiki/List_of_Bluetooth_profiles).***
+***You can read more about Bluetooth® profiles [here](https://en.wikipedia.org/wiki/List_of_Bluetooth_profiles).***

 **Creating Custom Profiles**

 In addition to standard profiles, developers have the flexibility to create custom profiles tailored to their specific application needs.
 These custom profiles define unique services and characteristics that match the requirements of a particular project.

-Using Bluetooth LE profiles, developers can leverage standardized profiles for common applications or create custom profiles for specialized projects.
-This standardized approach simplifies the development process, enhances interoperability, and allows for the creation of diverse Bluetooth LE-based applications, from health monitoring to home automation.
+Using Bluetooth® LE profiles, developers can leverage standardized profiles for common applications or create custom profiles for specialized projects.
+This standardized approach simplifies the development process, enhances interoperability, and allows for the creation of diverse Bluetooth® LE-based applications, from health monitoring to home automation.

-As you explore Bluetooth LE further, you'll discover a wide range of profiles designed to support various use cases.
-These profiles play a crucial role in ensuring that Bluetooth LE devices can seamlessly communicate and provide valuable data to central devices.
+As you explore Bluetooth® LE further, you'll discover a wide range of profiles designed to support various use cases.
+These profiles play a crucial role in ensuring that Bluetooth® LE devices can seamlessly communicate and provide valuable data to central devices.

-### Bluetooth Classic
+### Bluetooth® Classic

-Bluetooth Low Energy is distinctly different from Bluetooth Classic.
-Bluetooth Classic operates in a manner similar to a serial port or UART (Universal Asynchronous Receiver-Transmitter), which is commonly used for point-to-point communication.
+Bluetooth® Low Energy is distinctly different from Bluetooth® Classic.
+Bluetooth® Classic operates in a manner similar to a serial port or UART (Universal Asynchronous Receiver-Transmitter), which is commonly used for point-to-point communication.

 Some key differences are:

 **Power Consumption**

--	Bluetooth Classic: is designed for continuous, relatively high-data-rate communication.
+-	Bluetooth® Classic: is designed for continuous, relatively high-data-rate communication.
 As a result, it consumes more power, making it less suitable for battery-operated devices with limited power sources.

--	Bluetooth Low Energy: is optimized for energy efficiency.
+-	Bluetooth® Low Energy: is optimized for energy efficiency.
 It is specifically designed for applications where power consumption is a critical consideration, such as fitness trackers, IoT sensors, and wearable devices.
 BLE devices can operate for extended periods on small batteries or even energy harvesting solutions.

 **Data Transfer Rates**

--	Bluetooth Classic: offers higher data transfer rates suitable for tasks like streaming audio or transferring files between devices.
+-	Bluetooth® Classic: offers higher data transfer rates suitable for tasks like streaming audio or transferring files between devices.

--	Bluetooth Low Energy: sacrifices data transfer speed in favor of energy efficiency.
+-	Bluetooth® Low Energy: sacrifices data transfer speed in favor of energy efficiency.
 It's ideal for applications that require intermittent or small bursts of data, such as sending sensor readings or control commands.

 **Connection Types**

--	Bluetooth Classic: establishes a continuous and relatively power-hungry connection, making it suitable for applications requiring real-time, continuous communication.
+-	Bluetooth® Classic: establishes a continuous and relatively power-hungry connection, making it suitable for applications requiring real-time, continuous communication.

--	Bluetooth Low Energy: supports two primary modes - advertising and connection.
+-	Bluetooth® Low Energy: supports two primary modes - advertising and connection.
 In advertising mode, a BLE peripheral periodically broadcasts its presence but doesn't maintain a continuous connection, conserving power.
 When needed, a central device can establish a connection for data exchange.

 ## ArduinoBLE Library

-The [ArduinoBLE Library](https://www.arduino.cc/reference/en/libraries/arduinoble/) is the main library enabling Bluetooth Low Energy on compatible Arduino boards.
+The [ArduinoBLE Library](https://www.arduino.cc/reference/en/libraries/arduinoble/) is the main library enabling Bluetooth® Low Energy on compatible Arduino boards.
 You must first download and install the ArduinoBLE library.
 See our [instructions](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library) on how to install a library.

 In the following section you will find an overview and explanation of the library's most important methods and how to use them: